 Some people will get Medicare Parts A and B automatically, and others will need to sign up.
 Find out which category you fall into:

 |You will be enrolled in Medicare Parts A and B automatically if:||You must sign up for Medicare Parts A and B if:|

-If you get Medicare automatically, you’ll get your red, white and blue https://www.medicare.gov/newcard in the mail three months before your 65th birthday or your 25th month of disability.
+If you get Medicare automatically, you’ll get your red, white, and blue Medicare card in the mail three months before your 65th birthday or your 25th month of receiving disability.

 Medicare provides an online Eligibility and Premium Calculator to help you find out if you are eligible.

 If you didn’t sign up for Parts A and B when you were first eligible, you can sign up between January 1 and March 31 of each year, or you can sign up during a Special Enrollment Period.